victor-dp/robosat_geoc/docs/tools.md

 Inputs:
- --dir DIR                          to XYZ tiles input dir path [required] --filter FILTER                    path to csv cover file to filter dir by [required]
+ --dir DIR                          to XYZ tiles input dir path [required] --cover COVER                      path to csv cover file to filter dir by [required]

 Alternate modes, as default is to copy.:
- --move MOVE                        move filtered tiles from input to output --delete DELETE                    delete filtered tiles
+ --move MOVE                        move tiles from input to output --delete DELETE                    delete tiles listed in cover

 Output:
  out                                output dir path [required for copy or move]